1. Create Account

 In the United States, the word "school" describes any place where people learn.
 You can call a college a "school."
 You can even call a university a "school."
 You can use the word "school" for any English language institute, undergraduate or graduate program, or secondary ("high") school.

 A "university" is a group of schools for studies after secondary school.
 At least one of these schools is a college where students receive a bachelor's degree.
 The other schools in a university are"graduate" (also known as "postgraduate") schools where students receive advanced degrees.
-Therefore, a university offers both the bachelor's degree and graduate degrees such as the master's (M.A.) and doctorate (Ph.D.).
+Therefore, a university offers both a bachelor's degree and graduate degrees, such as a master's (M.A.) and a doctorate (Ph.D.).

 You can earn a bachelor's degree at either a college or a university.
-However, students in the U.S.A. prefer to use the word "college" rather than the word "university" when they talk about four-year undergraduate programs and the bachelor's degree.
-They use phrases like,"going to college" and "a college degree," when they talk about undergraduate programs at either a college or a university.
+However, students in the U.S.A. prefer to use the word "college" rather than the word "university" when they talk about four-year undergraduate programs and bachelor's degrees.
+They use phrases like," going to college" and "a college degree," when they talk about undergraduate programs at either a college or a university.

 Most "colleges" are separate schools.
 They are not located in a university.
 Some colleges are part of a university and are located on the university campus.
 (The "campus" is the school buildings and surrounding area).
 A few colleges offer graduate programs in selected subjects.
 However, it is usually universities that offer graduate programs.
 So, Americans use the word" university" and not "college" when they talk about graduate study.